nutanix/terraform-provider-nutanix/README.md

 ### Provider Development
 * [Terraform](https://www.terraform.io/downloads.html) 0.12+
 * [Go](https://golang.org/doc/install) 1.12+ (to build the provider plugin)
+* This provider uses [SDKv2](https://www.terraform.io/plugin/sdkv2/sdkv2-intro) from release 1.3.0

 ### Provider Use

 The Terraform Nutanix provider is designed to work with Nutanix Prism Central, such that you can manage one or more Prism Element clusters at scale.
 AOS/PC 5.6.0 or higher is required, as this Provider makes exclusive use of the v3 APIs

 > For the 1.2.0 release of the provider it will have an N-1 compatibility with the Prism Central APIs.
 This provider was tested against Prism Central versions 2020.9 and 2020.11, as well as AOS version 5.18 and 5.19
+> For the 1.3.0 release of the provider it will have N-2 compatibility with the Prism Central APIs.
+This release was tested against Prism Central versions pc.2021.9.0.4, pc.2021.8.0.1	and pc.2021.7.

 ## Example Usage